-June 7, 2016 (E-0) military or overseas voter who has returned to his or her county of registration on or before this day, and to whom a vote-by-mail ballot has been mailed but not voted, may apply for a second vote-by-mail ballot.
+June 5, 2018 (E-0) MILITARY OR OVERSEAS VOTERS: Any registered military or overseas voter who has returned to his or her county of registration on or before this day, and to whom a vote-by-mail ballot has been mailed but not voted, may apply for a second vote-by-mail ballot.

 The elections official shall require him or her to sign an authorization to cancel the vote-by-mail ballot previously issued, and shall then issue another vote-by-mail ballot to the voter or certify to the precinct board that the voter is eligible to vote in the precinct polling place of his or her residence. § 3109

-An unregistered military or overseas voter who was released from service after the close of registration, May 23, 2016, and who has returned to his or her county of residence may apply in person to register with the county elections official and vote in the election.
+An unregistered military or overseas voter who was released from service after the close of registration, May 21, 2018, and who has returned to his or her county of residence may apply in person to register with the county elections official and vote in the election.
 Documentary proof of release from service is required.
-On or before the day of the election, the county elections official shall deliver to the precinct board a list of military or overseas voters registered under Elections Code section 3108.

-§§ 300(b), 321, 3108
+On or before the day of the election, the county elections official shall deliver to the precinct board a list of military or overseas voters registered under Elections Code section 3108. §§ 300(b), 3108